jahnsA/CardGames/README.md

 # CardGames
-Deck of Cards, plays a game.
-Array practice
+Deck of Cards, plays blackjack.
+Array and class practice.